 Grouped by gender and age, Kids Camp campers enjoy a fun-filled, action-packed day beginning with our rousing morning assembly where they are not only allowed, but encouraged to be noisy and active.
 Campers cheer, sing, and root for their counselors and huddle-mates in goofy challenges and skits as they compete for the coveted spirit stick.
 From there, a wide range of activities await including everything from archery and GaGa to candle- making, to swimming and canoeing, to playing traditional sports like soccer and whiffle ball.
 Even rainy days are packed with fun as our 18,000 square-foot educational building provides plenty of indoor space for both active and quiet play.

 We recognizes that as they get older, teens crave independence while needing a structured, safe environment.
 Our daily schedule gives teens the opportunity to explore activities that interest them while growing their skills in specific areas.
 Our counselors focus on fostering responsibility, confidence, and leadership skills among campers.
-Better still, every session offers our oldest campers the opportunity to participate in a trip or day-long event or day trip designed especially for them.
+Better still, every session offers our oldest campers the opportunity to participate in a day trip or special event designed especially for them.
 Past excursions have included a day of rafting on the Delaware, a day hike in Bushkill Falls, or a night under the stars right here at camp.

 The first step in our rigorous staff development program, the Counselor-In-Training (CIT) Program at Camp Huguenot is a challenging and rewarding introduction to the world of camp counseling.
 Combining formal leadership training, service learning opportunities, and daily practical experience working with small groups of children, CITs acquire skills to make them more responsible, creative, and mature.
 This position requires a mandatory day of training and a minimum two week commitment.

-Bus transportation is available to/from Greenville and Middletown for $40/week.
+Bus transportation is available to/from Greenville and Middletown for $45/week.

 |Bus Stop||AM Pick Up||PM Drop off|